Miracle-Godwin-Ogbo/reconnaissance-and-osint-lab/README.md

 ## Conclusion

 This lab demonstrates how reconnaissance tools can be used to gather critical information about a target before launching an attack.
 Effective management of publicly available data and proper security controls are essential in reducing the risk of exploitation.

+## Disclaimer

+All activities, scans, exploitations, and simulations demonstrated in this repository were conducted in a controlled lab environment for educational and ethical purposes only.
+The target systems used were intentionally vulnerable systems owned for testing.
+Unauthorized testing against real-world systems is illegal and unethical.